-1.1 The Easterlin paradox
+1.1 The Easterlin Paradox

-In 1974 Richard Easterlin published the seminal paper 'Does economic growth improve the human lot?'
+In 1974, Easterlin (1974) published the seminal paper 'Does economic growth improve the human lot?'
 His answer was no. This conclusion was based on the then available survey data on happiness.
-Comparing across nations Easterlin noted that people do not live happier in rich nations than in poor nations and comparing across time he observed no rise in average happiness in the USA between 1944 and 1970, in spite of impressive economic growth in that period.
+Comparing within nations he saw that rich individuals are typically happier than their poor compatriots.
+Yet, comparing across nations, Easterlin noted that average happiness was not higher in rich nations than in poor nations and comparing over time he observed no rise in average happiness in the USA between 1944 and 1970, in spite of impressive economic growth in that period.

-This finding came to be known as the 'Easterlin paradox' and is commonly seen as the start of 'Happiness Economics'.
+This finding came to be known as the 'Easterlin Paradox' and is commonly seen as the start of 'happiness economics'.
 It prompted a stream of scientific publications.
-A search in Google Scholar on 'Easterlin paradox' yields more than 4500 hits.
+A search in Google Scholar on 'Easterlin Paradox' yields more than 4,500 hits.
 Most of these publications are about explanations for the phenomenon, but a considerable body of literature is on whether it really exists.